Pandemic Policy Priorities of Business Owners

 • Relief may not reach businesses left out in the last round: As expected, businesses that got PPP last time are most likely to apply again in this round.
 Businesses that did not apply for PPP in the last round are far less likely than their peers to apply this round.
 Black and Hispanic business owners are most discouraged.

-• The racial wealth gap drives policy prioritization among business owners: Broad and intense support among business owners for contracting incentives and PPP access across all segments of small business.
+• Broad and intense support among business owners for contracting incentives and PPP access across all segments of small business.
 Significant gap in prioritization of capital access-related solutions (e.g. PPP, low cost debt, tax incentives to help defray costs of reopening) between Black (especially women) and Latino business owners vs White business owners.

 Methodology